ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/invariants.md

 ---
-title: Invariants
-type: page
-weight: 20
+title: Invariants type: page weight: 20 draft: false
 ---
 Invariants specify rules about the state of an entity that must never be violated.
 Invariants typically come from business logic assertions.
 For example,